pyeventsourcing/eventsourcing/docs/topics/process.rst

 class to run the ``system``.
 It will start one operating system process for each process application in the system, which in this example will give a pipeline with four child operating system processes.
 This example uses SQLAlchemy to access a MySQL database.
+The concrete infrastructure class is :class:`~eventsourcing.application.sqlalchemy.SQLAlchemyApplication`.

 .. code:: python